-LG Sonic algae control devices make use of specific and low-power ultrasound (5W per transmitter).
-It is an environmental friendly technology which is harmless to fish and plants.
-Other ultrasonic methods involve the production of cavitation by using ultrasound with a high-power output.
-Cavitation is a phenomenon where high power ultrasound causes the formation of bubbles that implode upon themselves causing intense heat and pressure, which can destroy cells, and has been known to have a harmful impact on the ecosystem.
-Also, due to the high power-requirements, it is not possible to use this method for the treatment of lakes or any large water surface.
+Our algae control devices use low-power ultrasound (5W per transmitter).
+Typically, other ultrasonic methods produce cavitation due to the high-power ultrasound output.
+Cavitation is a phenomenon in which high power ultrasound causes the formation of bubbles that implode upon themselves, causing intense heat and pressure, which can destroy cells.
+This treatment has a harmful impact on the ecosystem.
+Additionally, due to the high power-requirements, it’s not possible to apply this method for treating lakes or any other large water bodies.

-To understand how ultrasound waves target blue-green algae, it is important to know their growing mechanism.
-Cyanobacteria use gas vesicles for buoyance and depth regulation.
-During the day algae are photosynthesizing in the top layer, using carbon dioxide and dissolved nutrients from the surrounding water to produce oxygen and polysaccharides.
-At night, or during events of high UV irradiation, the cyanobacteria cells empty their gas vesicles (vacuole) to sink to the bottom and use oxygen and nutrients (nitrogen and phosphorus) to produce biomass.
+To understand how ultrasound waves target blue-green algae (cyanobacteria), it’s important to know how they grow.
+Cyanobacteria use gas vesicles for buoyancy and depth regulation.
+During the day, algae perform photosynthesis at the water surface, using carbon dioxide and dissolved nutrients from their surroundings to produce oxygen and polysaccharides.
+At night, or during high UV irradiation events, cyanobacterial cells empty their gas vesicles (vacuole), sink to the bottom and use oxygen and nutrients (nitrogen and phosphorus) to produce biomass.

-To control the algae, LG Sonic ultrasound technology transmits specific ultrasonic waves is installed in the water.
-The sound waves can spread through the water column over hundreds of meters.
-The ultrasound waves create a sound layer in the top layer of the water which affects the buoyancy regulation of the algae, fixing them in the water column.
-The algae cells sink to the deeper and darker layers of the water column where they are not able to photosynthesise, and eventually die due to a lack of light.
-However, it is important for the efficiency of the technology that specific frequency programs are used, based on the algae that require a control strategy.
+To control algae, our ultrasonic units emit specific ultrasonic programs into the water.
+The sound waves spread through the water columns over hundreds of meters and create a sound layer at the top, affecting algae’s buoyancy regulation and fixing them in the water column.
+Algae cells sink to the deeper and darker layers of the water column, where they can’t photosynthesize anymore and eventually die off due to lack of light.

-In general, ultrasonic algae control does not significantly alter the basic level of algae present in a lake.
-However, due to the direct effect of the ultrasound on the vertical distribution of algae in the water column, the ultrasound directly influences the capability of an algal species to form a bloom.
-In general, these blooms can be reduced by 70-90% in concentration, compared to no treatment.
+Typically, ultrasonic algae control doesn’t significantly alter the initial algae counts in a water body.
+However, ultrasound directly affects the vertical distribution of algae throughout a water column, therefore directly influencing the ability of algae to form a bloom.
+Generally, these blooms can be reduced up to 90% in concentration, compared to no treatment.